blackjax-devs/sampling-book/book/algorithms/pathfinder.md

 * L-BFGS algorithm struggles with float32s and log-likelihood functions; it's suggested to use double precision numbers.
 In order to do that in `jax` a configuration variable needs to be set up at initialization time (see [here](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#double-64bit-precision))

-* otherwise you can stick with float32 mode and try to tweak `ftol`, `gtol`, or the initialization point
+* Otherwise you can stick with float32 mode and try to tweak `ftol`, `gtol`, or the initialization point

 * It may make sense to start pathfinder with a "bad" initialization point, in order to make the L-BFGS algorithm run longer and have more datapoints to estimate the inverse hessian matrix.